DoctorKhan/The-Social-Game-Book/src/45_part/275_scientific_learning_engine.md

-# The Scientific Learning Engine
+# The Scientific Learning Machine

 Cold Open — Experiment Standup
 “Safety hit two out of ten last night,” Ana says.
 “We end the experiment if it drops again.”